 Villages across l'Herault celebrate their Vin Primeur, the first new wine of the year.
 Join the winegrowers, their families, friends and neighbours on the evening that the bottles are finally uncorked.
 Gather in the wineries as local bands play, wives and townsfolk lay out a celebration buffet and the fresh fruity tipple is poured liberally into each upheld glass.
 Stay a while and dance in the streets, munching and sipping the night away.

 Each evening a different commune or village celebrates its autumn flavours.
-Look out for brightly painted wine bottles in local shops - and join in tastings along the vineyard route into the village. (website hidden) arranges special long weekend and off-season breaks for wine-lovers to take advantage of the autumn wine parties.
+Look out for brightly painted wine bottles in local shops - and join in tastings along the vineyard route into the (website hidden) arranges special long weekend and off-season breaks for wine-lovers to take advantage of the autumn wine parties.
 And year round we can offer tips and trails for exploring wine country.

 In May and November